An overview of the PCT (Pacific Crest Trail) Deaths

 On Sunday, November 19, 1995, Jane and Flicka Rodman, two young long-distance hikers from Worcester, Massachusetts, were killed near Pearblossom.
 The couple had started their PCT through-hike at the Canadian border in July and hiked south, allowing this year’s unusually heavy Sierra snows to melt ahead of their arrival.
 They had left the trail, apparently trying to catch up with another southbound couple a few days ahead.
 While walking eastward on a path along Highway 138, some distance from the trail itself, they were struck and killed by a driver who lost control of his vehicle after falling asleep at the wheel.

-John Lowder: Dr Lowder, 69, a doctor from San Diego, was hiking the Pacific Crest Trail from East San Diego County to Canada when he was found dead June 5, 1999, near Lone Pine.
-He was an able and experienced hiker, and he had begun his hike on April 23 at Boulder Oaks, where the Pacific Crest Trail crosses Old Highway 80.
+Dr. Lowder, 69, a doctor from San Diego, was hiking the Pacific Crest Trail from East San Diego County to Canada when he was found dead June 5, 1999, near Lone Pine.
+He was an able and experienced hiker who had begun his hike on April 23 at Boulder Oaks, where the Pacific Crest Trail crosses Old Highway 80.
 He had hoped to complete the through-hike by October.

 With a snowstorm expected, Dr Lowder had separated from his hiking group as he struggled to keep up with them.
 He decided to hike down the mountain, but as the storm hit, his vision became impaired.
 He tripped or slid on ice and fell about 60 feet from a cliff into a canyon.
 Despite breaking both legs and an arm, John survived the fall and was able to crawl into his sleeping bag.
 But his injuries were too much, and by the time hikers reached him the next day, he was dead.
 "He broke his own rule: Never hike alone," said his former wife, Ida Lowder.